-Horses don’t love Rhodes grass hay, so they will often take their time in eating it.
-If you have easy keepers on restricted hay diets, this is a good thing.
-It extends the amount of time they are chewing and salivating which should then reduce the risk of stomach ulcers.
+Horses don’t love Rhodes grass hay so they will often take their time in eating it.
+If you have easy keepers on restricted hay diets, this is a good thing as it extends the amount of time they are chewing and salivating, which should then reduce the risk of stomach ulcers.

-Rhodes Grass Hay for Gut Health: Rhodes Grass Hay comes in with flying colours on the gut health front.
+Rhodes Grass Hay comes in with flying colours on the gut health front.
 Lots of fibre to provide food for our favourite friendly bacteria.
-Plus it is consistently low in starch and fructans so it won’t support the bad bacteria in any way.
+Plus it’s consistently low in starch and fructans so it won’t support the bad bacteria in any way.

-Pros: Teff grass, like Rhodes grass is a subtropical grass species.
-So teff hay is ‘usually’ a low starch + water soluble carbohydrate hay (known together as the non-structural carbohydrates, or NSC).
+Teff grass, like Rhodes grass, is a subtropical grass species.
+So teff hay is ‘usually’ a low starch and water soluble carbohydrate hay — known together as the non-structural carbohydrates, or NSC.
 Making it useful in the diet of horses that need a low NSC diet.

 Teff is a lovely soft hay and horses seem to like it.
-It is also purpose grown for horses so the quality of teff (or at least the teff I have seen) seems to be quite consistent.
+It is also purpose-grown for horses so the quality of teff (or at least the teff we’ve seen) seems to be quite consistent.